ahammoudi/Quiz/README.md

 ## 🤖 Creating & Managing Quizzes

 > **💡 Deployment Note**: Quiz creation and management features require Python server functionality and are **only available when running locally**.
-The [live demo](https://quiz-dyc.pages.dev) runs on Cloudflare Pages (serverless) and operates in read-only mode with pre-loaded quizzes.
+The [live demo](https://ahammoudi.github.io/Quiz) runs on GitHub Pages (static hosting) and operates in read-only mode with pre-loaded quizzes.

 **Create new quizzes instantly through the web interface (local installation only):**